jenningstm117/PemdasChallenge2/README.md

 When reading through the csv file a new Player instance is created with the attributes of that row and added to an instance of Team.
 Each output value is a function of all the players on a team so the Team object has methods to generate those values.
+I used this implementation because it was such a clear use case for classes.

 ##### Asumptions
 * The first row of the CSV file is a header row